vorburger/opendaylight-etcd/README.md

-This project started as a personal POC by Michael Vorburger.ch to evaluate the feasibility of using etcd as data store for OpenDaylight (ODL), instead of its current "home made" CDS based on Akka.
+This project started as a personal POC by Michael Vorburger.ch to evaluate the feasibility of using etcd as data store for YANG data in OpenDaylight (ODL), instead of its current "home made" CDS based on Akka.

 The plan is contribute this to opendaylight.org, if and when successful.